vidjil/vidjil/doc/immunobiological_background.md

 ### V(D)J recombinations effect on DNA
-- V(D)J recombinations are named after variable V, diverse D and joining J genes found in groups at the 7 loci previously listed
+- V(D)J recombinations are named after variable V, diverse D and joining J genes found in groups in the 7 loci previously listed
 - In each locus, there can be several successive groups of V, D or J genes, followed by constant C genes, all specific to their locus
 - During recombinations:
   - Either 1 V gene + 1 J gene or 1 V gene + 1 D gene + 1 J gene are combined together, followed by one or more C genes